-The sweeping green countryside and stunning beaches are, as it happens, also fit for humans.
+The sweeping green countryside and unforgettable beaches are, as it happens, also fit for humans.
 It’s one of the warmest and sunniest parts of the country, and has been nicknamed the English Riviera.
 Whether or not that’s supposed to be ironic probably depends on who you’re talking to and whether their cups of tea are half-full or half-empty.
 In any case, it’s packed with plenty of coastal activities that’ll keep the whole family entertained.
-Here’s the official Plum Guide list of things to do in Torbay.
+Here at Plum Guide, we go above and beyond to provide you with the very best advice as well as accommodation, so enjoy our expertly curated list of things to do in Torbay.

 Hang out in Torquay

 So, it’s perfectly reasonable, if you’re not British, that you didn’t quite get the John Cleese hotel reference.
 It was about Fawlty Towers, a 1970s sitcom based in a hotel in Torquay.
 If you do happen to be a fan of the show, you’re in for a disappointment: it wasn’t filmed here.
 If this is the first time you’ve heard of it, then you probably don’t care, unless you have a sense of victimhood so strong that you’re gutted about missing out on a thing you didn’t know existed five minutes ago.